tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 $04: Treasure chest
 : Subtype determines which chest.
 Each level has its own list of chests, so chest 01 on level 1 has different contents from chest 01 on level 2.
+The contents of each chest are listed at this site each individual map page.

 $05: Monster encounter, random.
 : A random monster encounter based on the current